-President Jimmy Carter’s Sunday School Class is a rare experience you do not want to miss.
-An overview of our two visits and how to schedule yours.
+President Jimmy Carter’s Sunday School class is a rare experience you do not want to miss.
+A reflection of our two visits and how to schedule yours.

 Table of Contents